Ghost Reveries: Style

+Many of the album's tracks make use of an unusual open Dmadd9 guitar tuning, in contrast to the rest of the band's material, which is largely played in standard tuning.

 "The Baying of the Hounds" is partially inspired by lyrics from the song "Diana" from Comus's album First Utterance.

 Artwork

 The artwork was created after the completion of the album. Åkerfeldt commented on the artwork, saying:

 Release

 Ghost Reveries was released in Europe on 29 August 2005, and in North America on 30 August 2005.

 A special edition of the album was released by Roadrunner Records on 31 October 2006.
 It is packaged in a large digipak and contains a CD and DVD, along with new cover art and an extended booklet featuring extra album artwork and a letter from Åkerfeldt.
 The CD contains the original tracks from the album, as well as a bonus cover of "Soldier of Fortune" by Deep Purple, which was recorded as a live take with the band's new drummer, Martin Axenrot.
 The DVD contains a Dolby 5.1 surround sound mix (not including the bonus track), a 40-minute documentary, and the video for "The Grand Conjuration".
 This documentary details the making of Ghost Reveries, offering a behind-the-scenes look at the band's day-to-day life while recording and touring.

 Some copies of Ghost Reveries were mastered using HDCD.
 Although it is unmarked, playing the album in a CD player able to decode HDCD will give superior sound quality.

 "Ghost of Perdition" is included in the soundtrack for the video game Saints Row 2 on the radio station Krunch 106.66.
 As of 29 November 2011, it is also available for download for the video game Rock Band 3.
 "The Grand Conjuration" is included in the soundtrack for the video game Sleeping Dogs, on the radio station "roadrunner records".
 It is also included in the soundtrack for the video game Final Fight: Streetwise, being the boss battle theme song of one of the game's bosses, Famine.